freenas/freenas-docs/userguide/tasks.rst

    Cloud Sync Status

-When a cloud sync task has run, :literal:`SUCCESS` or :literal:`FAILURE` is shown to reflect the success or failure of the task.
+When a cloud sync task has run, :literal:`SUCCESS`, :literal:`FAILURE`, or :literal:`ABORTED` is shown. :literal:`ABORTED` is shown if a cloud sync is stopped while it was running.
 If a cloud sync task has failed, a short description of why it failed is displyed after :literal:`FAILURE`.
 Click the status of the cloud sync task to open the :guilabel:`Logs` window.
 This window displays logs related to the task that ran.
 Click :guilabel:`DOWNLOAD LOGS` to open a popup window to download the :file:`.log` file.

 Click |ui-add| to display the :guilabel:`Add Cloud Sync` menu shown in :numref:`Figure %s <tasks_cloudsync_add_fig>`.